distributopia/sticker-bay/promo-1/README.md

 * Uses some vector graphics from [Pixabay](https://pixabay.com) and [Public Domain Vectors](https://publicdomainvectors.org) [CC0 license]
 * Elephant SVG kindly provided by [@rash](https://chaos.social/@rash)

+##### *Friendica promo bubbles* image
+* Uses Friendica official Flaxy O'Hare mascot, which is under CC0 license
+* LICENSE: Safely use this image - it's CC0.

-#### License
+#### Note on license
-These images contain graphics with unknown license.
-In my opinion, you'll have no problems using this work or any work based on it in your promotional materials and blog posts.
-No need to credit the author of these images, but you may need to credit authors of the graphics these images were based on (see credits above).
+Some images contain graphics with unknown license.
+Most likely you'll have no problems using this work or any work based on it in your promotional materials and blog posts.
+No need to credit the author of these images, but you may wish to credit authors of the graphics these images were based on (see credits above).